List of video game genres: Idle game

-Logic game

-Logic games require the player to solve logic puzzles or navigate complex locations such as mazes.
-They are well suited to casual play, and tile-matching puzzle games are among the most popular casual games.
-This genre frequently crosses over with adventure and educational games.
-Tetris, labeled a puzzle game, is credited for revolutionizing gaming and popularizing the puzzle genre.

 Party game

 Party games are video games developed specifically for multiplayer games between many players.
 Normally, party games have a variety of mini-games that range between collecting more of a certain item than other players or having the fastest time at something.
 Such games include the Mario Party series, Crash Bash, and Rayman Raving Rabbids.
 Versus multiplayer games are not generally considered to be party games.

 Photography game

 A photography game tasks players with taking photos using the in-game camera system, typically awarding more points for better composed images.
 Photography mechanics are often implemented as sidequests in games in other genres, but there are also games where photography is the main gameplay mode.
 These include Pokémon Snap, Afrika and the Fatal Frame series.

-Programming game

-A programming game is a computer game where the player has no direct influence on the course of the game.
-Instead, a computer program or script is written in some domain-specific programming language in order to control the actions of the characters (usually robots, tanks or bacteria, which seek to destroy each other).
-In SpaceChem, for example, players design circuits used for creating molecules from raw materials.
-Final Fantasy XII also includes some elements of a programming game, as the player creates the AI of his characters, although the player can also choose to directly control the action.

 Social deduction game

 A social deduction game is a game in which players attempt to uncover each other's hidden role or team allegiance.
 During gameplay, players can use logic and deductive reasoning to try to deduce one another's roles, while other players can bluff to keep players from suspecting them.
 A notable example of the social deduction video game is Among Us, which received a massive influx of popularity in 2020 due to many well-known Twitch streamers and YouTubers playing it.